hamlett-neil-ur/BizStratTopicAnalysis/README.md

 ### NLP-ML modeling.

-The <a href="epistemic_structure">epistemic-structure figure</a> above also refers to the NLP and ML approaches.
+The <a href="#epistemic_structure">epistemic-structure figure</a> above also refers to the NLP and ML approaches.
 First, *Latent Dirichlet Allocation* (LDA) is applied to the annotated corpus.
 Described in detail in <a href="#Blei2003">[Blei2003]</a>, LDA is a graphical approach that infers conditional-probabilistic associations between topics, terms, and documents.
 Topics are *latent* variables (e.g., <a href="#Loehlin2004">[Loehlin2004]</a>).
 A *Dirichlet* distribution is assumed LDA estimation.
 Finally, the technique *allocates* probabilities that a topic is contained in a specified document.

 ### Technology and tools.